QMCPACK/qmcpack/.github/pull_request_template.md

 _Update the following with a yes where the items apply.
 If you're unsure about any of them, don't hesitate to ask.
 This is simply a reminder of what we are going to look for before merging your code._

+- [ ] I have read the pull request guidance and develop docs
-- Yes/No. This PR is up to date with current the current state of 'develop'
+- [ ] This PR is up to date with current the current state of 'develop'
-- Yes/No. Code added or changed in the PR has been clang-formatted
+- [ ] Code added or changed in the PR has been clang-formatted
-- Yes/No. This PR adds tests to cover any new code, or to catch a bug that is being fixed
+- [ ] This PR adds tests to cover any new code, or to catch a bug that is being fixed
-- Yes/No. Documentation has been added (if appropriate)
+- [ ] Documentation has been added (if appropriate)